• Skip to primary navigation

 Jump to Recipe

 Here are simple and easy ways to reheat mashed potatoes in 5 ways.
 You can reheat in oven, microwave, air fryer, instant pot and stovetop and it will turn to smooth and creamy texture like freshly cooked mashed potatoes.
-Tested and perfected in my kitchen.
+Many time tested and perfected in my kitchen.

 how to reheat mashed potatoes